-Will the Council pay for my care?
+Will the Council pay?

 The Care Act 2014 is the legal framework for Social Care in England.
 It is supported by the Care and Support Regulations and Statutory Guidance and came into force on 1st April 2015.

 Social Care reforms including a Lifetime Cap on Care costs of £86’000 have been proposed with a change in the means test funding levels to be implemented under the Care Act 2014 from Oct 2023, a Health and Social Care Levy will mean an increase in National Insurance contributions from April 2022.
 Read More in our Lifetime Cap on Care Fees Article

 Care and Support needs assessment

 National criteria for assessing care and support needs were introduced under the Care Act 2014.
 A care needs assessment (and an assessment of a Carers needs) are free of charge, regardless of who is paying for the care.

 Once assessed with an eligible care need a financial assessment will determine any client and/or Local Authority contribution.

 The care and support planning process will determine what type of care will best suit the person’s needs and how those needs are being or to be met.
 The personal budget is the cost to the local authority of meeting the person’s needs and not necessarily the actual cost of privately arranged care and support.
 For people who are not ‘self-funding’ their care, a Personal Budget may be paid as a Direct Payment to enable choice of provider rather than a service that is commissioned by the Local Authority.